 A text is as much a part of a design as an image or any other visual element.
 Unfortunately, this key graphic element doesn’t get the due attention that it should get.
 To create an appealing text, you need to use a suitable font that could breathe the right spirit in the text.

 It is important that the fonts you use in a design match the character of your design.
 For example, you can’t use a “Cartoonist Hand” font for a thought-provoking one-liner on a t-shirt.
-Similarly, you can’t use a sophisticated and formal “Voga” to name a comic character on a t-shirt.
-These both fonts have a certain attribute which doesn’t fit every type of text on a t-shirt.
+Similarly, you can’t use a sophisticated and formal“Voga” to name a comic character on a t-shirt.
+Both fonts have a certain attribute that doesn’t fit every type of text on a t-shirt.

 4. Pay Attention to the Location of a Design